SCOPE OF THIS CHAPTER

 1. Encouraging and Rewarding Children

-Whilst children bring their own values and behaviours to placements, foster carers play a key role in influencing children.
+Whilst children will bring their own values and behaviours to placements, foster carers play a key role in influencing children and promoting positive behaviour.

 Foster carers / staff should at all times endeavour to: